YashvardhanATRgithub/Job_Portal_for_NITC_Staff_Hiring/README.md

 ## 📄 License

 This project is currently intended for internal academic use.
-If you plan to reuse it outside the lab, please clarify licensing/attribution with the maintainers.